Pushing Forward Pareto Frontiers of Proactive Agents with Behavioral Agentic Optimization: Related Works

 \section{Related Works}

 \textbf{Proactive agents} have been proposed to study how agents interact with environments and adapt to users’ feedback, objectives, and intentions~\citep{sun2025training}.
-They are also discussed in personalization~\citep{zhao2025teaching, zhu2025towards, li2025personalized, abdulhai2025consistently, jiang2025personamem, shenfeld2025language} and task-oriented dialogue systems~\citep{mo2024hiertod, rahimi2025learning}, expanding their capabilities from passive response generation to anticipatory assistance~\citep{ye2022multiwoz}.
+They are also discussed in personalization~\citep{zhao2025teaching, zhu2025towards, li2025personalized, abdulhai2025consistently, jiang2025personamem, shenfeld2025language} and task-oriented dialogue systems~\citep{mo2024hiertod}, expanding their capabilities from passive response generation to anticipatory assistance~\citep{ye2022multiwoz}.
 Recent efforts have focused on enhancing agent autonomy through integrating information retrieval and sophisticated planning for sequential action~\citep{dong2025protod}.
 CollabLLM~\citep{wu2025collabllm} utilizes multi-turn aware reward considering token efficiency and task completion, and finetunes agents for better human-AI collaboration.
 Beyond standard task completion, recent literature increasingly leverages RL to explicitly formulate and optimize for user-centric traits such as proactivity and personalization. \citet{sun2025training} measures proactivity by the minimization of user effort and personalization by adherence to user preferences and leverages multi-objective RL to balance them.
 To address the complexities of multi-turn optimization, \citet{qian2025userrl} introduces various approaches of advantage estimation, while \citet{zhou2025sweet} proposes constructing turn-wise preference pairs to facilitate DPO~\citep{rafailov2023direct}.
-Despite these advances, how to efficiently deal with the trade-off between user engagement and task performance remains a largely unexplored area.
+Despite these advances, how to efficiently manage the trade-off between user engagement and task performance remains largely unexplored.
+In addition, while some concurrent works discuss using RL to train proactive agents~\citep{sun2025training}, a systematic study of the impact of multi-turn \textit{behaviors} on proactive agents remains underexplored.

 \textbf{Reinforcement learning} has emerged as a promising training paradigm for LLMs, enabling stronger reasoning capabilities~\citep{jaech2024openai, guo2025deepseek}.
 It has demonstrated effectiveness in training specialized models across a range of domains, including mathematical reasoning~\citep{shen2025satori, qu2025optimizing, shenfeld2025rl, kang2025quagmires} and code generation~\citep{zeng2025satori}.
 Beyond single-turn tasks, RL has recently been extended to multi-turn agentic settings~\citep{qian2025toolrl, zeng2025reinforcing, ning2025not, liu2025simple, liu2025let, paglieri2024balrog, chen2025reinforcement, lu2025ui, luo2025gui}.
 Prior work has studied challenges such as credit assignment~\citep{zeng2025reinforcing} and efficient exploration~\citep{wan2025enhancing} in multi-turn RL.
 In parallel, research on thinking token patterns has analyzed long chain-of-thought reasoning~\citep{yeo2025demystifying} and identified behaviors such as self-verification and reflection that improve RL efficiency~\citep{gandhi2025cognitive, cen2025behavior, yao2025tailored}.
 However, these studies focus on single-turn settings.
 Inter-turn behaviors in agentic reasoning remain largely underexplored, especially for proactive multi-turn interaction.